accelazh/accelazh.github.io/_posts/2016-04-12-A-Quick-Summary-of-Energy-Aware-Cloud-Computing.md

 ### The Overall Status

 \[5\] gives the perfect summary.

 Energy-efficient hardware has been researched for long time.
 Processor can be powered down.
 Energy-aware scheduling contributes to a large part.
+With respect to wireless network, energy-saving routing protocols are studied.

-THe cloud part is mostly about server consolidation.
+The cloud part is mostly about server consolidation.
+The challenge is to achieve an "optimal balance between performance, QoS, and energy consumption and include self-aware runtime adaptation".

 ### Cloud Consolidation